-As winter comes to an end and people start thinking about heading back out into the great outdoors, many are preparing to deal with the problem that comes with the change in season.
+As the temperatures begin to warm up and people start spending more time in the great outdoors, many are forced to deal with the problem that comes with the change in season.
 According to national statistics, more than 50 million people suffer from environmental allergies.
 That breaks down to around one out of every three adults, and the numbers are even higher for children.

 If you do suffer from the condition, doctors say don’t wait to get checked out to help control your symptoms early.
 Once buds start opening on trees you are already at risk.